GMOD/bam-js/README.md

 * opts.pairAcrossChr - control the viewAsPairs option behavior to pair across chromosomes
 * opts.maxInsertSize - control the viewAsPairs option behavior to limit distance within a chromosome to fetch

+The returned features from BAM are lazy features meaning that it delays processing of all the feature tags until necessary.
+You can perform feature.get('field') to get the value of a feature attribute

+Example

+		feature.get('seq_id')
+		feature.get('start')
+		feature.get('name') // QNAME
+		feature.get('seq') // get feature sequence

+This may change in future versions to make it raw records but will be a major version bump

 ## License